Skyshader77/Lacryma-Hydra/chapter18.typ

 She still had the strength to spit at him, her saliva was coated in calcined blood.

 "Still defiant, aren't we?
-We will not be once the Inquisitors arrive," said Alexander.
+We will not be once the Inquisitors arrive.
+You will be broken like an old toy," said Alexander.

 He started dragging her through mud before stopping momentarily.
 Her captor gazed at the full moon.
 He swore.
 A whistling sound perforated the air.
 A pillar of light crashed down.
 Alexander released her to evade the attack.
 A second pillar light rained down from the Heavens.
-For a few seconds, Nix has forgotten her burning body.
+It slivered the abdomen of a dark cloud.
+For a few seconds, Nix has forgotten her burning body, her severed arm.
 She wanted to laugh.
 The number of known Magi in the Known World has now doubled.

 "You now side with Magi?
-Have you been consumed by madness?" said Alexander.
+Have you been consumed by madness?" said Alexander to his attacker.

-Nix's savior answered with another pillar of right.
+Nix's savior answered with another pillar of light.
 It plummeted on Alexander' spine.
 The Cardinal shrieked in pain.
 It was now his turn to feel his flesh being eaten by flames.
 The pillar of light displaced dust and stones alike.
 Flying debris buffeted Nix.
+The ground buckled like the deck of a sinking ship.
+Slabs of stone were tossed into the firmament.
+The newcomer sang cants only told in the Book of Primary Genesis, the world around Nix seemed to collapse, coming off live a lover's clothes.

 "You shall depart from this city forthwith, Disciple," thundered a voice from the heavens.